 "Neal, is the patrol leader of that crew.
 He is just turned eleven, but will be in sixth grade in the fall.
 He is my adopted son.
 Jimmy and Monty are my foster sons, who are in the process of being adopted by me.
 They have a pretty grim history, so if you see any problems, don't hesitate to get me.
 Todd is Monty's friend, and just escaped a pretty bad home situation.
 He may have some nightmares, if he does, let him come get me.
-Ben and Samuel are the boys' friends, and live in Havendale."
+Ben and Stephen are the boys' friends, and live in Havendale."

 "I don't ever remember getting a whole patrol at once before.
 Okay, well I guess I'd better go meet Neal, and get him up to speed.
 Bye."
 The two cleared their places, and went and sat by Neal.